connectrpc/connect-es/.github/ISSUE_TEMPLATE/feature_request.md

 What's the problem?
 For example, "I'm always frustrated when..."

 **Describe the solution you'd like**
-What would you like to have `connect-web`/`connect-node` do?
+What would you like to have `connect-es` do?
 How should we solve the problem?

+Please specify whether the request is for Connect for Web or Connect for Node.js.

 **Describe alternatives you've considered**
 If you've proposed a solution, are there any alternatives?
 Why are they worse